ReentryGame/DefaultMissions/README.md

 This repo contains the default missions used by Reentry.
 This includes all the free play missions, the academy lessons, scenarios, campaigns, and the historic missions.

 # Unused Missions
-The following missions are not in use and should not be transalted.
+The following missions are not in use and should not be translated.
 They are there for some users who are using special builds.

 Mercury:
 - campaign0.json